juicedata/juicefs/docs/en/cache_management.md

 > **Note**: This feature requires JuiceFS >= 0.15.0.

-For files that have already been read, the kernel automatically caches their contents and then opens the file again, so that if the file has not been updated (i.e., mtime has not been updated), it can be read directly from the kernel cache for the best performance.
+For files that have already been read, the kernel automatically caches their contents.
+Then if the file is opened again, and it's not changed (i.e., mtime has not been updated), it can be read directly from the kernel cache for the best performance.

 Thanks to the kernel cache, repeated reads of the same file in JuiceFS can be very fast, with latencies as low as microseconds and throughputs up to several GiBs per second.